What is Cloud Management?

-The cloud is where all of your organisation’s data lives, including your respective resources, apps and services.
+The cloud is where all of your organization’s data lives, including your respective resources, apps, and services.
 Cloud environments allow for immediate access to these resources and are managed by software to enable this access.
-Cloud management is critical for enabling the accessibility of cloud computing services to users and includes the software, governance and administrators that determine how and when compute services are accessible.
+Cloud management is critical to enabling the accessibility of cloud computing services to users and includes the software, governance, and administrators that determine how and when compute services are accessible.

-Some would argue that cloud management works best within hybrid and multicloud environments.
-It has the capacity to benefit IT administrators and users within a singular data environment; however, most organisations are far beyond a single cloud storage infrastructure.
-As most businesses have the need for some level of on-prem storage solutions as well as the need to access certain capabilities that the cloud can offer, almost every organisation strategically utilises a hybrid or multicloud data environment.
+Some would argue that cloud management works best within hybrid and multi-cloud environments.
+It has the capacity to benefit IT administrators and users within a singular data environment; however, most organizations are far beyond a single cloud storage infrastructure.
+As most businesses have had the need for some level of on-premises storage solutions, along with the need to access certain capabilities that the cloud can offer, almost every organization strategically utilizes a hybrid or multi-cloud data environment.

-Hybrid cloud is the new reality and organisations all over the world are having to step up and manage the challenges of multicloud.
-Organisations must utilise infrastructure solutions that enable the deployment, operations, management and cost needs that they face with such a high demand for insights in today’s data-driven reality.
+Hybrid cloud is the new reality, and organizations all over the world are having to step up and manage the challenges of multi-cloud.
+Organizations must utilize infrastructure solutions that enable the deployment, operations, management, and cost needs that they face with such a high demand for insights in today’s data-driven reality.

 HPE and cloud management

-Innovate faster, simplify your IT and gain flexibility while keeping control of your hybrid cloud and multicloud data environments.
-HPE GreenLake Management Services monitors, operates, optimises and accelerates your infrastructure and applications.
-And it is delivered consistently and globally to give you unified control and let you focus on innovation – as a service.
+Innovate faster, simplify your IT, and gain flexibility while you keep control of your hybrid cloud and multi-cloud data environments.
+HPE GreenLake Management Services monitors, operates, optimizes, and accelerates your infrastructure and applications.
+And it is delivered consistently and globally to give you unified control and let you focus on innovation—as a service.
 These services offload the heavy lifting of running modern IT with unique IP and automation, along with access to our team of 23,000 global experts.
-HPE GreenLake Management Services helps you run your IT with optimal performance, reliability and cost efficiency.
+HPE GreenLake Management Services helps you run your IT with optimal performance, reliability, and cost efficiency.

 Experience our edge-to-cloud unified server management with HPE GreenLake for Compute Ops Management.
 This service is an innovative cloud-based server management solution that provisions and manages within your servers, from edge to cloud.
 Compute Ops Management can access servers across a customer’s estate, unifying management controls across all of their ProLiant Gen10/10+ servers.
 Experience premium access and visibility, wherever you are in the world.